Notice: All students, staff, and faculty must scan their MSU ID to access the MSU Library building between 10:00 pm – 7:30 am on Sunday - Thursday.

 Some MSU Libraries licensed electronic resources allow images to be used in D2L without extra permissions.
 Please ask the Copyright Librarian for advice about the use of any specific product.
 The MSU Libraries has negotiated the rights to use images from certain medical or health textbooks in D2L and other MSU online course modules without requiring you to seek extra permissions.
 The Health Sciences Image Resource Guide has details.

 Many images online are available to use without permission, but you are responsible to check the rights holder and the license information.
-This includes public domain images (such as images scanned from books published prior to 1928), images that are published online under a Creative Commons License, and images published by the U.S. government.
+This includes public domain images (such as images scanned from books published prior to 1929), images that are published online under a Creative Commons License, and images published by the U.S. government.
 Wikimedia Commons is a good place to start searching for such images.

 USUALLY YES.
 Generally, for educational purposes, instructors may use materials such as images, videos, or music in a face-to-face class without having to seek permissions.
 With the shift to online learning, this can also apply if a class online replicates a face-to-face class held synchronously and only for MSU students.
 However, if you wish to post your lecture slides online in D2L or post these materials for students to view or hear outside of a classroom, that is considered making a copy/publishing, and the rules change somewhat, even for distance education.
 See the above FAQ about using images, streaming video, and other sources in D2L.
 Please do not use any individually subscribed streaming services, such as Amazon Prime, Netflix, Spotify, and the like, since those are licensed only for your individual use, not for groups.

-For publishing articles/books/dissertations
+For publishing dissertations

 NOT WITHOUT PERMISSION.
 Publishing images, artwork, photographs, or diagrams (that you did not create), whether you found them in MSU-subscribed databases or through a Google search, usually requires seeking out the rights holder and asking for permission.
 If you are publishing with a publisher, they will require written permission for every image you plan to include.
 This applies even if you copy an image and change some details.
 If your image has enough similarity to the original, it requires permission to use and alter.